+Traders use multiple strategies to trade in the financial market.
 Identifying patterns is one of the most common strategies in Day Trading.
-Using Support and Resistance will give you many advantages
+And using Support and Resistance will give you many advantages!

 What is Support and Resistance?

-Traders in the financial market observe patterns to predict what will happen in future.
-There are many patterns that they observe.
+Traders in the financial market observe patterns to predict what will happen in future (and there are many patterns that they observe!).
 For example, there are candlestick patterns like evening and morning star and Doji that they use to predict what will happen.

-Support and resistance are levels where a financial asset find it difficult to pass.
+Support and resistance are levels where a financial asset finds it difficult to pass.

 A support is a level at which demand is said to be so strong such that it prevents a price from going below.
 It can be viewed as a floor where a currency or a financial asset struggles to pass below.